kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

+= 2.5 =
+* NOTE: The HTML and CSS for videos has been adjusted, mostly affecting the Vimeo embed.
+If you've added any custom CSS, be warned.
+Otherwise, no need to worry.
+* NOTE 2: If video titles aren't showing as expected, click on the "Update Posts" button on the admin page for this plugin.
+* A11y: Make it easier for screen readers to select both video types, Youtube and Vimeo.
+* I18n: Make "Play video" text translatable.
+* Fixed Vimeo title that didn't show up if background pattern option was selected.
+* Reduced CSS and JS file sizes.

 = 2.4 =
 * New feature: Display a pattern instead of a thumbnail and thereby avoid requests to a video platform (until the user clicks play and requests become necessary).